josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 * A Javascript Transpiler: A piece of software that will transform isolated pieces of code into one, or many, big javascript entrypoint file to be served to the browser.

   Note the use of "pieces of code" because JS can also be written in... something else!
 Like in the old days when people used to write CoffeeScript.
-Although now Typescript the go-to choice (depending on who you ask of course).
+Although now Typescript the go-to choice (depending on whom you ask of course).

   **The main goal is to have JS files that the browser can understand.**